-all models of new physics to explain the Higgs potential contain additional Higgs doublet fields.
-These fields are required in supersymmetric models in order for Higgs fields give mass to both the up-type and the down-type quarks.
-In models with new space dimensions, additional Higgs fields arise as the Kaluza-Klein excitations of the fundamental Higgs doublet.
-Each additional Higgs doublet gives rise to four new particles, CP-even and CP-odd neutral scalars H and A, and a charged pair H^{\pm} .
+There are strong motivations for expecting the existence of additional Higgs particles.
+These motivations 402 begin with the overall mysteries of the physics of Higgs condensation and the question of whether the Higgs 403 boson is the only particle of the SM whose quantum numbers do not come in multiples.
+Beyond this, 404 virtually all models of new physics to explain the Higgs potential contained additional Higgs doublet fields.
+405 These fields are required in supersymmetric models in order for Higgs fields give mass to both the up-type 406 and the down-type quarks.
+In models with new space dimensions, additional Higgs fields arise as the Kaluza-407 Klein excitations of the fundamental Higgs doublet.
+Each additional Higgs doublet gives rise to four new 408 particles, CP-even and CP-odd neutral scalars H and A, and a charged pair $H^{\pm}$ .
+409

-455 Often, extended Higgs bosons have enhanced couplings to heavy flavors, either to b and τ or to t depending 456 on whether the extended Higgs parameter tan β is greater than or less than 1.
-This emphasizes searches 457 based involve $b\bar{b}$ annihilation to Higgs resonances.
+A typical feature of additional Higgs particles is that the associated fields have much smaller couplings to WW and ZZ than for the lightest Higgs boson.
+Often, these particles have enhanced couplings to heavy flavors, either to b and $\tau$ or to t depending on whether the extended Higgs parameter tan $\beta$ is greater than or less than 1.
+This de-emphasizes searches based on vector boson fusion in favor of search techniques that involve $b\bar{b}$ annihilation to Higgs resonances.

-458 Currently, the LHC experiments based on heavy flavor signatures exclude additional Higgs bosons for masses 459 as high as 1 TeV in restricted ranges of $\tan \beta$.
-The region of large $\tan \beta$ is surveyed by reactions such as 460 $b\bar{b} \rightarrow H, A \rightarrow \tau^+\tau^-$, while the region of low $\tan \beta$ is surveyed by reactions such as $gg \rightarrow H, A \rightarrow t\bar{t}$, 461 $gg \rightarrow A \rightarrow Zh$.
-A gap remains for intermediate values, roughly $2 < \tan \beta < 20$, which is closed only for 462 extended Higgs boson masses up to 200 GeV.
-Future runs of the LHC, up to 3000 fb-1, are expected to 463 close this window up to about 500 GeV.
+Currently, the LHC experiments exclude additional Higgs bosons for masses as high as 1 TeV in restricted ranges of $\tan \beta$ .
+The region of large $\tan \beta$ is surveyed by reactions such as $b\bar{b} \to H, A \to \tau^+\tau^-$ , while the region of low $\tan \beta$ is surveyed by reactions such as $gg \to H, A \to t\bar{b}, gg \to A \to Zh$ .
+A gap remains for intermediate values, roughly $2 < \tan \beta < 20$ , which is closed only for extended Higgs boson masses up to 200 GeV.
+Future runs of the LHC, up to 3000 fb-1, are expected to close this window up to about 500 GeV.